-Goal: Practical introduction into the principles and techniques of microsurgical techniques, using the mouse as an experimental model.
+The goal of the course is to give the participants practical introduction into the principles and techniques of microsurgical techniques, using the mouse as an experimental model.

 Practical exercises: Ex vivo suturing and vessel anastomosis.
 Laparotomy, splenectomy, nephrectomy, vessel dissection, end-to-end anastomosis of abdominal aorta, catheterizations techniques.
 This course includes 6 consultant hours for assistance in your own surgical project.

 Participants will gain knowledge of mouse topographical anatomy, basic principles of mouse surgery including the use of operating microscope, description of micro instruments and their handling.

-Credits: 2.8 ECTS credits.
+3,6 ECTS credits.